jeffwhite-619/jwnode/README.md

 - Place the LED on the board at holes f11 and f12, with the negative (shorter) pin in f11.
 - Place a 330 ohm resistor with each end in g11 and g10.
 - Place the HC-05 Bluetooth at holes f1 through f6, with the KEY or EN pin at f1 and the STATE pin at f6.
 This places the VCC pin (Voltage Common Collector, aka the power input) at f2, GND (ground) at f3, TXD (transmit) at f4, and RXD (receive) at f5.
-- Place the DHT-11 Humidity and Temperature sensor to the following holes.
+- Place the DHT11 Humidity and Temperature sensor to the following holes.
 Your module may differ, including having 4 pins instead of 3 -- rearrange pins/wires to accomodate your setup if you can plug directly in.
-On my Osepp DHT-11 sensor, there are 3 pins instead of 4.
+On my Osepp HUMI-01 (another sensor based on DHT11), there are 3 pins instead of 4.
 Since I can plug this directly into the breadboard next to the Bluetooth, the pins will be ordered positive, negative and signal, with negative at f9, positive at f8, and signal at f7.
-The holes to connect the DHT-11 are:
+The holes to connect the DHT11 are:

-	- DHT-11 GND (-) to f7
+	- DHT11 GND (-) to f7
-	- DHT-11 Signal (S) to f8
+	- DHT11 Signal (S) to f8
-	- DHT-11 VCC (+) to f9
+	- DHT11 VCC (+) to f9

-	On my 3-pin Osepp DHT-11, it goes:
+	On my 3-pin Osepp board, it goes:

-	- DHT-11 GND (-) to f9
+	- HUMI-01 GND (-) to f9
-	- DHT-11 VCC (+) to f8
+	- HUMI-01 VCC (+) to f8
-	- DHT-11 Signal (S) to f7
+	- HUMI-01 Signal (S) to f7

 - Attach wires between the following pairs of holes: